wal-g/wal-g/docs/STORAGES.md

 Azure
 -----------
-To store backups in Azure Storage, WAL-G requires that this variable be set:
+To store backups in Azure Storage, WAL-G requires that these variables be set:

 * `WALG_AZ_PREFIX`
 to specify where to store backups in Azure storage (e.g. `azure://test-container/walg-folder`)

+* `AZURE_STORAGE_ACCOUNT`
+to specify the storage account of your backups

-WAL-G determines Azure Storage credentials using [azure default credentials](https://docs.microsoft.com/en-us/azure/storage/common/storage-azure-cli#azure-cli-sample-script).
-You can set `AZURE_STORAGE_ACCOUNT`, `AZURE_STORAGE_ACCESS_KEY` to provide azure storage credentials.
+WAL-G determines Azure Storage credentials using the [azure default credential chain](https://docs.microsoft.com/en-us/azure/developer/go/azure-sdk-authentication).
+You can set the standard `AZURE_CLIENT_ID`/`AZURE_TENANT_ID`/`AZURE_CLIENT_SECRET` environment variables to authenticate, or exclude them all if you are using a Managed Identity.

-You may set `AZURE_STORAGE_SAS_TOKEN` in lieu of `AZURE_STORAGE_ACCESS_KEY` to make use of [SAS tokens](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).
+Alternatively, you can set `AZURE_STORAGE_ACCESS_KEY` to authenticate using the storage account's [access keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage), or set `AZURE_STORAGE_SAS_TOKEN` to make use of [SAS tokens](https://docs.microsoft.com/en-us/azure/storage/common/storage-sas-overview).

 For deployments where Azure Storage is not under AzurePuplicCloud environment, WAL-G need to use different Azure Storage endpoint.
 You can use optional setting `AZURE_STORAGE_SAS_TOKEN` to select the correct Azure Storage endpoint.
 Available setting values:  `"AzurePublicCloud"`, `"AzureUSGovernmentCloud"`, `"AzureChinaCloud"`, `"AzureGermanCloud"`.
 If setting is omitted or has a value different to the ones defined here, WAL-G will default to the Azure Storage endpoint for AzurePublicCloud.